mlcommons/mlcube_examples/brats/README.md

     * Output parameters:
         * output_folder: folder path where output data will be stored

-    This task take the input data, "process it" and then save the output result in the output_folder, it also prints some information from the extra parameters.
+    This task takes the input data, "process it" and then save the output result in the output_folder, it also prints some information from the extra parameters.

 ### MLCube python file

-The `mlcube.py` file is the handler file and entrypoint described in the dockerfile, here you can find all the logic related on how to process each MLCube task.
+The `mlcube.py` file is the handler file and entrypoint described in the dockerfile, here you can find all the logic related to how to process each MLCube task.
 If you want to add a new task first you must define it inside the `mlcube.yaml` file with its input and output parameters and then you need to add the logic to handle this new task inside the `mlcube.py` file.

 ### Main logic file